digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The user interface for our app is written in `TypeScript <https://www.typescriptlang.org/>`_.
 TypeScript is a variant of Javascript that provides more support in development through its type system.

-In order to build an application on top of DAML, we need a way to refer to the DAML template and choices in TypeScript.
+In order to build an application on top of DAML, we need a way to refer to our DAML templates and choices in TypeScript.
 We do this using a DAML to TypeScript code generation tool in the DAML SDK.

 To run code generation, we first need to compile the DAML model to an archive format (with a ``.dar`` extension).